Analysis | Breeders’ Cup 2021: Entries, picks, odds and start times for Saturday’s races

 Pick: No. 9 Dr. Schivel (4-1)

-Jackie’s Warrior will get a lot of action at the window, and deservedly so, but the favorite has won the Breeders’ Cup Sprint only four times in the last 20 years, so it pays to look a little deeper in the field.
-One horse with a resume that stands up to scrutiny is Dr. Schivel.
+Jackie’s Warrior will get a lot of action at the window, and deservedly so, but the favorite has won the Breeders’ Cup Sprint only four times in the past 20 years, so it pays to look a little deeper in the field.
+One horse with a résumé that stands up to scrutiny is Dr. Schivel.

 The 3-year-old colt rallied from sixth to win the Grade 1 Bing Crosby Stakes at this track and distance in July and went wire-to-wire in the Grade 2 Santa Anita Sprint Championship Stakes, his final prep before Saturday’s big race.
 He’s also won five straight races, is 4 for 4 at the distance and 3 for 3 lifetime at Del Mar.
 Plus, he’s shown he can either set the pace or hang back and stalk the first flight of horses before making his move.
 Both traits will serve him well against this field.